franc136/2022_Cyclistic_Case_Study/README.md

 All SQL queries used in my analysis can be accessed [here.](https://github.com/franc136/2022_Cyclistic_Case_Study/blob/main/Rideshare_data_exploration_SQLcode)

-All visualizations were made using Microsoft Excel and Tableau.
+All visualizations were made using Microsoft Excel and Tableau Public.

 ### How Many Riders Were There?